Key concepts & syntax

 The terms signals and channels are used interchangeably throughout this documentation.

-to select it; the output from DESC
+CH_X001 as EEG and used sig to select it; the output from DESC reads:

 Restrictions for channel names